Non Convertible Debentures (NCD): Meaning, Taxation, Interest Rate, Example

 Recovery in Case of Default

-If a company cannot pay, secured NCD holders can recover money by selling the company’s assets, with help from the Debenture Trustee.
+If a company cannot pay, secured NCD holders can recover their money by selling the company’s assets with the help of the Debenture Trustee.
 Unsecured NCD holders must wait longer and may not get full repayment, as they have lower priority.

 Green NCDs